 The Law Office of Douglas L. Barrett, LLC, is a full service bankruptcy law firm.
-We help all types of business file for Chapter 7, Chapter 11 and Chapter 12 (Family Farmer) bankruptcy.
-We have helped hundreds of small business owners over the years deal with difficult financial problems inside and outside of the bankruptcy process.
+We help all types of small business file for Chapter 7, Chapter 11 and Chapter 12 (Family Farmer) bankruptcy.
+Over the past 25+ years we have helped hundreds of small business owners deal with difficult financial problems inside and outside of the bankruptcy process.

 If you’re a sole proprietor you and your business are legally one and the same, therefore you’re personally responsible for all debts.
 If there isn’t enough money in the business to pay these debts, creditors can take your assets including personal assets.